 The British expurgations of Moby-Dick allow us to measure cultural differences between antebellum America and Victorian England, or more precisely between an audacious Melville and his circumspect editor.
 The removal of Ch.
 25, which satirizes the pomp of monarchs, was too much teasing for Bentley, but perhaps the most devastating cut is of Ishmael’s line in his conclusion to “The Whiteness of the Whale” (Ch.
 42) that manages to offend by combining the sexual and blasphemous in one blow: “all deified Nature absolutely paints like the harlot, whose allurements cover nothing but the charnel-house within” (217.5-6).
 Rather than cut, Melville’s British editor—it can be argued—was responsible for revising Melville.
 Where Ishmael uses slave diction to proclaim, “Who aint a slave?
 (5.5)” in the American Moby-Dick, the British Whale has him say, in absurdly proper grammar, “Who is not a slave?”

-Highlighted differences between the American and British texts of Moby-Dick, and the revision narratives discussing them, can be viewed in MEL’s fluid-text edition by clicking the “Moby-Dick as Fluid Text” link below.
+Highlighted differences between the American and British texts of Moby-Dick, and the revision narratives discussing them, can be viewed in the side-by-side Juxta collation of the American and British editions, highlighted variants, and revision narratives by clicking the second link below.

 MEL’s images of the first American edition of Moby-Dick and of the first British edition of The Whale are digitally reproduced from copies—with the call numbers PS2384.M6 1851 and PS2384.M6 1851a v.1-3, respectively—in the Clifton Waller Barrett Library of American Literature, Herman Melville Collection, in Special Collections of University of Virginia Library.
 The texts of each work have been transcribed by Aptara, Inc. from these two copies.